Black Metal (Dean Blunt album): Critical reception

 Black Metal currently has a score of 79 on Metacritic, indicating "generally favorable reviews".
 Critics praised Blunt's emotional range and directness on the album.
 In a review for The Observer, Killian Fox wrote that Blunt had created "some of the most achingly beautiful music recorded this year."
 Writing for Pitchfork, Colin Joyce called the album "disjointed" but praised the album for its sound and for Blunt's clearer, more pop-oriented style compared to his previous work.
 However, AllMusic's Andy Kellman criticised the album for being "quantity-over-quality" and for what Kellman saw as a derivative sound.
 Michael Hann characterised the album in The Guardian as a needlessly difficult listen that was sometimes repetitive, but nonetheless praised it as "extraordinary."

 Accolades

 Black Metal placed first on Tiny Mix Tapes' and Crack Magazine's lists of best albums from 2014.
-The latter publication also named it the best album of the 2010s.
+The latter also named it the best album of the 2010s.